What is a reverse mortgage?

 How can I qualify for a reverse mortgage?

-To qualify for a reverse mortgage a borrower must be at least 62 years old, own a home, and have sufficient equity in that home.
+To qualify for a reverse mortgage a borrower must be at least 62 years old (and in some cases based on the product chosen as young as 55!), subject property must be your principle residence and have adequate equity.
 A lender will also complete a financial assessment of the borrower.
 You must be able to pay your property taxes and insurance and show that you can do so with your current income.